Terromur/cachymod/README.md

    or due to kernel updates.
 Maybe, I'd include the patches here.

 4. `800Hz/2.5ms` and `600Hz/1.6(6)ms` work best on my machine.

+5. Failed to commit transaction (conflicting files).
+Initally, the package did not own the `/etc/mkinitcpio.d/linux-cachyos-gcc-lazy*.preset` file.
+   Remove the file manually and try again.